-Cruden doesn’t recommend pulling on a pair of gloves—wool, plastic, rubber or otherwise—when you’re in a general office environment.
+Cruden doesn’t recommend pulling on a pair of gloves—wool, plastic, rubber, or otherwise—when you’re in a general office environment.

 “Medical experts state that wearing gloves won’t give you an added layer of protection against the risk of coming into contact with germs, mostly because wearing gloves provides a false sense of security that bare hands do not,” he said.

 It’s back to basics here.
 Keep tissues at your desk and in your bag at all times.
 Remember, cough into your elbow and sneeze into a tissue.
-Always wash your hands afterwards and dispose of tissues immediately in a bin.
+Always wash your hands afterward and dispose of tissues immediately in a bin.
 And try not to touch your face, even when you’re in ‘deep thinking’ mode!

 Keep it clean